Kingdom of Nepal: Origins

-The country was expanded from the one of the Chaubise principality called the Gorkha Kingdom.
-The Parbate Brahmins and the ruling Shah dynasty as well as the Chhetri (Kshatriya) aristocratic clans such as the Pande family, Basnyat family, Thapa dynasty and Kunwar family (later Rana dynasty) among the Gorkhali people trace their ancestry to the Hindu Rajputs and Brahmins of Northern India who entered modern Nepal from the West following Muslim advances.
-The actual historical process however by which this migration took place and the history of the Gorkhalis' ultimate conquest of Nepal span a couple of centuries and are drastically different from what Chauhan proposes.
-More importantly, Chauhan's overall thesis claiming the existence of a Gurkha identity way before the Shahs came to the Nepali hills is not supported by historical evidence available in Nepal.
+The country was expanded from that of the Chaubise principality called the Gorkha Kingdom.
 In Nepal, the warrior people are not referred to as 'Gurkhas', they are called 'Gorkhalis', meaning the 'inhabitants of Gorkha.'
 Their famed battle cry is "Jai Kali, Jai Gorakhnath, Jai Manakamana".

 The etymology of the geographical name 'Gorkha' is indeed related to the Hindu mendicant-saint Gorakhnath.
-In the village of Gorkha is situated a temple dedicated to Gorakhnath as well as another dedicated to Gorakhkali, a corresponding female deity.
-The Nepali geographical encyclopedia 'Mechi dekhi Mahakali' (From Mechi to Mahakali) published in B.S.
+In the village of Gorkha, there is a temple dedicated to Gorakhnath as well as another dedicated to Gorakhkali, a corresponding female deity.
+The Nepali geographical encyclopedia 'Mechi dekhi Mahakali (From Mechi to Mahakali) published in B.S.
 2013 (1974–75 AD) by the authoritarian Panchayat government to mark the coronation of King Birendra Shah agrees with the association of the name of the place with the saint but does not add any further detail.
 The facts regarding when the temples were built and the place named after the saint are lost in the sweeping winds of time.
 We may guess that these developments took place in the early part of the second millennium of the Common Era following the rise of the Nath sect.
-In fact, the pilgrimage circuit of the sect across the northern Indian sub-continent also spans a major part Nepal including Kathmandu Valley.
+In fact, the pilgrimage circuit of the sect across the northern Indian sub-continent also spans a major part of Nepal including the Kathmandu Valley.
 The Newars of Medieval Nepal have a couple of important temples and festivals dedicated to the major Nath teachers.
-Immediately before the rule of Gorkha by the Shahs, Gorkha was inhabited by both Aryan and Mongoloid ethnic groups and ruled by the Khadkas, who were probably of Magar origin.
-Dravya Shah defeated the Khadkas in 1559 AD and commenced Shah rule over the principality.
+Immediately before the rule of Gorkha by the Shahs, Gorkha was inhabited by both aboriginee Aryan and Tibetan Mongoloid ethnic groups Magars the largest among the ethnic groups, and the area was historially part of the Magarat region and was ruled by the Magars King Khadka Magar and Ghale Magar.
+Khadka Magar sub-clan of Rana-Magar and Ghale Magar sub-clan of Thapa-Magar clan, who were probably of Magar origin.
+At first, Dravya Shah captured Liglig-kot kingdom from Magar King Dalsur Ghale Magar.
+Gangaram Rana Magar also helped Dravya Shah to defeat a Magar King.
+After captured Ligligkot, (now Gorkha) Dravya Shah defeated the King Mansingh Khadka Magar in 1559 AD and commenced Shah rule over the principality.
 Prithvi Narayan Shah belonged to the ninth generation of the Shahs in Gorkha.
 He took the reins of power in 1742 AD.